 Oral Health Fact Sheets

 The California Dental Association provides oral health fact sheets in an easy-to-print format.
-From Amalgam to Xylitol, you'll find it here.
+Available in multiple languages, from Amalgam to Xylitol, you'll find it here.

 Oral Health Literacy